METALS-London copper prices steady, China outlook drags

 * Sears Canada is said to prepare to seek creditor protection- Bloomberg, citing sources

-SYDNEY May 17 London copper prices were largely unchanged on Wednesday, stymied by expectations of slowing growth in the economy of top metals consumer China.
+SYDNEY May 17 London copper traded flat on Wednesday, stymied by expectations of slowing growth in the economy of top metals consumer China.

 After clocking 6.9 percent in the first quarter thanks to spending on infrastructure and a property boom that policymakers want to rein in, analysts surveyed by Reuters reckon 2017 economic growth will just about make Beijing's target of 6.5 percent as it slows over the rest of the year.